-The definition of human rights violations is clearly regulated in Law Number 39 of 1999 concerning Human Rights.
-Human rights violations are any act of a person or group of people including state officials, whether intentional or unintentional or negligence, limiting, and/or revoking the human rights of a person or group of people guaranteed by this Law, and not receiving, or feared not receiving, a fair and correct legal settlement, based on applicable legal mechanisms.
+The definition of human rights violations is clearly regulated by Law Number 39 of 1999 concerning Human Rights.
+Human rights violations are any act of a person or group of people, including state officials, whether intentional, unintentional, or negligent, limiting or revoking the human rights of a person or group of people guaranteed by this Law, and not receiving, or fearing not receiving, a fair and correct legal settlement based on applicable legal mechanisms.
 Gross human rights violations are crimes that have the nature of the most serious crimes, so the handling required must be more serious.
-By the legislators, the Human Rights Court was adopted from the form of crime that is the jurisdiction of the International Criminal Court" (Abdulajid & Anshar, 1966).
+The Human Rights Court was adopted by the legislators from the form of crime that is the jurisdiction of the International Criminal Court" (Abdulajid & Anshar, 1966).

-OPM can be said to be a legal subject that can be held responsible for gross human rights violations.
-If members or leaders of the OPM commit acts that meet the criteria for gross human rights violations, they can be held accountable both at the national and international levels.
-Violations committed by non-state apparatus can occur almost the same as those committed by state apparatus or officials, such as the alleged Gross Human Rights Violations committed by the Free Papua Movement (OPM) against innocent civilians.
-To protect the implementation of human rights, the process of handling human rights violations is carried out through a human rights court through stages of investigation, inquiry, and prosecution (Ubaidillah 2006).
+The OPM can be considered a legal entity that can be held responsible for gross human rights violations.
+If members or leaders of the OPM commit acts that meet the criteria for gross human rights violations, they can be held accountable at both the national and international levels.
+Violations committed by the non-state apparatus can occur almost the same as those committed by the state apparatus or officials, such as the alleged Gross Human Rights Violations committed by the Free Papua Movement (OPM) against innocent civilians.
+To protect the implementation of human rights, the process of handling human rights violations is carried out through a human rights court, through the stages of investigation, inquiry, and prosecution (Simanjuntak & Tampubolon, 2024).

-The following are some examples of international cases where non-state armed groups have been held criminally accountable for gross human rights violations:
+The following are some examples of international cases in which non-state armed groups have been held criminally accountable for gross human rights violations: